Don your best carnival attire — along with the ubiquitous colorful beads — and get ready for this year’s Mardi Gras festivities in New Orleans.

 The Royal Sonesta Hotel New Orleans (300 Bourbon St.)

-If you're looking to treat yourself, try The Royal Sonesta Hotel New Orleans.
+A pricier alternative is The Royal Sonesta Hotel New Orleans.
 The 4.6-star hotel has rooms for $189/night.

 Set in the heart of New Orleans, this hotel is close to Bourbon Street and the Riverwalk Marketplace, as well as Jackson Square.
-Additional attractions include the French Market.

 Cafe Du Monde (800 Decatur St.)